msetkin/sample-databricks-python/README.md

 ## Extrernal links

-The content of this repository represents the slightly reworked compilation of the ideas found in the following publicly available frameworks:
+The content of this repository represents the slightly reworked compilation of the ideas derived from the following publicly available repositories:
 - https://github.com/renardeinside/e2e-mlops-demo
 - https://github.com/renardeinside/dbx-dlt-devops/
 - https://github.com/renardeinside/databricks-repos-ci-demo